shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Requirements

-1. A working Gluu Server 3.1.4 installation, with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
+1. A working Gluu Server 3.1.4 installation with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
 Account for 1GB of additional RAM with respect to [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/).

 1. An active [oxd 3.1.4](https://gluu.org/docs/oxd/3.1.4) installation.
 The interactive setup script will prompt you to install oxd in case you don't already have an instance available.